DeepGraphLearning/GMNN/README.md

 | --------  |----------|----------|
 | GMNN | 82.6 (0.5) | 71.4 (0.5) |

 Note that the numbers are slightly different from those in the paper, since we make some changes to the codes before release.
 In addition, the above experiment was conducted with ```PyTorch 0.4.1```, and the results might be slightly different if different versions of PyTorch are used.

+## Further Improvement
+The results reported in the previous section are not carefully tuned, and there is still a lot of room for further improvement.
+For example, by slightly tuning the model, the results on semi-supervised object classification can easily reach ```83.675 (Cora)```,  ```73.576 (Citeseer)```, ```81.922 (Pubmed)```, as reported in the appendix of the paper.
+Some potential ways for further improving the results include:

+1. Train the model for longer iterations.

+2. Use more complicated architectures for GNNp and GNNq.

+3. Use different learning rate and number of training epochs for GNNp and GNNq.

+4. Draw more samples to approximate the expectation terms in objective functions.

+5. Integrate GNNp and GNNq for final prediction.

+6. Adjust the annealing temperature when using GNNp to annotate unlabeled objects.

 ## Acknowledgement
 Some codes of the project are from the following repo: [pygcn](https://github.com/tkipf/pygcn).